mattmight/calculendar/README.md

 It currently supports the Google Calendar API.

-(If you want simple Google Calendar manipulation through the command line, you may way [gcalcli](https://pypi.org/project/gcalcli/).)
+(If you want simple Google Calendar manipulation through the command line, you may want [gcalcli](https://pypi.org/project/gcalcli/).)

 Internally, the tool implements a Boolean calculus over calendar intervals to compute availability.
 This allows you to define availability as a function of